-Denver officials are gearing up to host the first-ever Marijuana Management Symposium, November 5-6, 2015, at the Colorado Convention Center.
+Denver officials are gearing up to host the first-ever Marijuana Management Symposium.
+The event will be held November 5-6, 2015 at the Colorado Convention Center.

 Denver became the first major city to legalize recreational marijuana on Jan.
 1, 2014.
 Denver officials are pleased to serve as a valuable resource for other cities attempting to prepare for the administrative, legal, safety and business implications of marijuana legalization.